tstillwell/appengine_multiblog/README.md

 #### Logging

 The app logs events using the python logging library.
+The logging library is enhanced for App Engine.

+Logs for the development server are printed to the console where `dev_appserver.py` was started.

-Application logs are saved to the
+Application logs in production are saved to the
 Google Cloud Platform logging interface

 The app also logs all GET and POST requests